-Uruguay striker Luis Suarez could play at the World Cup despite having surgery on an injured knee, according to the country's football association.
+Uruguay striker Luis Suarez could play at the World Cup despite having

 The Liverpool striker "suffered intense pain" in training on Wednesday and had an operation to repair meniscus damage.